20 Questions for leaders about psychological health and safety

 Share on.articles

-In his report Tracking the Perfect Legal Storm | PDF, Dr. Martin Shain suggests that providing a psychologically safe workplace is no longer something that is simply nice to do, it is increasingly becoming a legal imperative.
-Changes in labour law, occupational health and safety, employment standards, workers compensation, the contract of employment, tort law, and human rights decisions are all pointing to the need for employers to provide a psychologically safe workplace.
-In addition, human rights requires a duty to accommodate mental disabilities.
+In his report Tracking the Perfect Legal Storm | PDF, Dr. Martin Shain suggests that changes in labour law, occupational health and safety, employment standards, workers compensation, the contract of employment, tort law, and human rights decisions are all pointing to the need for employers to provide a psychologically safe workplace.
+In addition, human rights legislation requires a duty to accommodate certain mental health conditions.
 These questions help review possible exposures to risk or potential for improvement.

 4. What is the cost of stress-related illnesses – both physical and mental – to our organization?